Update: added mod_rewrite to apache config.

 open a terminal and go to the source code folder.
 Then:

 ./configure is a script that prepares the way so that the ‘make’ script afterwards can work on your system.
-I’ve added two options that need explaining:
+I’ve added three options that need explaining:

 - CFLAGS=-g tells the compiler to add debug symbols, as described here.

 - –prefix=/usr/local/apache2 tells the configure script where apache must look for its configuration file.
 When you install your new apache, its files will be written to /usr/local/apache2.
 If you don’t set this, it will read its configuration from /etc/local/apache2.